DTeja615/ISA-CustomerSupportAutomation/README.md

 ## Summary

-we use our RPA tool to achieve the following objectives:
+We use our RPA tools to achieve the following objectives:

-1.Customers can update information by emails.
+* Customers can update information by emails.

-2.Customers can update information through dialogue robots.
+* Customers can update information through dialogue robots.

-3.Implement the function of Zoom meeting to automatically create and notify customers, based on the time given by the customers.
+* Implement the function of Zoom meeting to automatically create and notify customers, based on the time given by the customers.

 ## [Introduction Video](https://www.youtube.com/watch?v=T3ABiGUa1FQ&t=42s)